The Weekly: Unaffordable Housing—A Hidden Driver of Wildfire Risk?

 Many companies are emerging to help enable these household and community-level upgrades, including Wuuii (whose app lets property owners scan their home or business, generates a prioritized list of treatments based on their insurer's requirements, and connects customers to local contractors to complete the work) and Fire Aside (that offers a suite of products to fire departments and other public safety agencies to digitize inspections of homes and businesses for compliance with defensible space and home hardening requirements).

-A suite of emerging tools are also enabling better vegetation management and intelligence, offering more precise decision-making and risk insights to stop or prevent fires.
+A suite of emerging tools is also enabling better vegetation management and intelligence, offering more precise decision-making and risk insights to stop or prevent fires.
 For example, Overstory, AI-Dash, and Pano offer technology for vegetation management and intelligence, while Burnbot leverages drones and unmanned robots to facilitate prescribed burns at scale.
 Similarly, ALERTCalifornia uses a network of over 1,000 cameras to alert firefighters about potential fires.
 Meanwhile, WatchDuty has emerged as a leader in the wildfire tech space, alerting users of nearby wildfires and firefighting efforts in real-time.
 These solutions are indicative of a wave of new research and more early-stage venture funding going into fire-tech.
 Venture capital firms like Convective Capital are investing in startups fighting wildfires and, with events like their Red Sky Summit, growing the ecosystem that’s developing and scaling innovative, tech-based solutions to our wildfire crisis.

 As heightened wildfire risk strains the insurance and reinsurance markets, new insurance models are emerging to offer fresh solutions.
 Residents in the Wildland Urban Interface (WUI) across the country are losing insurance, and insurance companies are withdrawing from states like California where they’re over-exposed.
 However, insurance innovators like Kettle, Delos, and Stand are emerging with new products to fill the gap.
 Meanwhile, new models like the Resilient LA Delta Fund are offering innovative solutions to preserve insurability with post-wildfire resilient home rebuilds.

-Intense wildfires are now twice as common as they were in the 2000s and the number of megafires—fires that burn more than 100,000 acres—has ballooned in recent decades.
+Intense wildfires are now twice as common as they were in the 2000s, and the number of megafires—fires that burn more than 100,000 acres—has ballooned in recent decades.
 A warming climate has produced hotter and drier conditions and periods of prolonged drought.
-These conditions lead to earlier snowmelt, longer fire seasons, and the accumulation of drier vegetation–which increases the likelihood of larger, hotter, and more intense fires.
+These conditions lead to earlier snowmelt, longer fire seasons, and the accumulation of drier vegetation, which increases the likelihood of larger, hotter, and more intense fires.
 Meanwhile, policy decisions exacerbate wildfire intensity.
-Historical fire suppression strategies have made wildfires more severe, by too quickly stopping small fires that are beneficial for reducing brush accumulation that otherwise fuels more severe fires later.
+Historical fire suppression strategies have made wildfires more severe by too quickly stopping small fires that are beneficial for reducing brush accumulation that otherwise fuels more severe fires later.

 As research and awareness of the deficits of legacy fire suppression strategies have grown in recent years, approaches to fire management have changed, and we are now seeing a shift toward resiliency instead of avoidance.
 There are lessons from indigenous fire management practices that work with fire; harnessing its power and recognizing that the very act of attempting to eliminate wildfires increases the risks of catastrophic ones.